 The Issuer's operations are largely dependent on its own information technology systems and those of its third party service providers.
 The Issuer could be negatively impacted by cyber attacks on any of these.
-The increasing sophistication and extent of cybercrime, coupled with the Issuer's own experience of a material incident during 2016, led to the Issuer's cybersecurity strategy being reviewed with an emphasis on improving the Issuer's cybersecurity capabilities.
-A number of actions have been completed and a focused programme is in place to enhance security defences in response to the heightened risk.

-The key sources of concern include the escalating sophistication of threats, increased volume of cyber attacks in the world at large, and an ever expanding cyber attack surface.
-These sources require a continuous improvement in the Issuer's controls to detect and monitor cyber attacks to ensure appropriate response and remediation.
-A successful cyber attack could result in material losses of client or customer information, damage of computer systems, damage the Issuer's reputation and lead to regulatory penalties or financial losses.
+The Issuer is cognisant of the mounting risk posed by cyber-crime.
+The key sources of concern include the escalating sophistication of threats, increased volume of cyber-attacks in the world at large, and an ever expanding cyber-attack surface.
+These sources require a continuous improvement in the Issuer's controls to detect, react to and monitor cyber-attacks to ensure appropriate response and remediation.
+A successful cyber-attack could result in material losses of client or customer information, sabotage and/or damage of computer systems, reputational damage and may lead to regulatory penalties or financial losses.